Unenumerated rights: In Australia

+In Canada

 In Ireland

 Article 40.3 of the Irish Constitution refers to and accounts for the recognition of unenumerated rights.
-The Supreme Court is often the main source of such rights, such as the right to bodily integrity, the right to marry and the right to earn a living, among others.
+The Supreme Court of Ireland is often the main source of such rights, such as the right to bodily integrity, the right to marry and the right to earn a living, among others.

 In Portugal

 Article 16 (titled Scope and interpretation of fundamental rights and known as the "open clause of fundamental rights") of the Portuguese Constitution explicitly refers to fundamental rights not enumerated in it, but in other legal sources, reading as follows: "1.
 The fundamental rights enshrined in the Constitution shall not exclude any others set out in applicable international laws and legal rules. / 2.
 The constitutional and legal precepts concerning fundamental rights must be interpreted and completed in harmony with the Universal Declaration of Human Rights."

 Many fundamental rights are also commonly first pointed out by scholars and the Constitutional Court through the interpretation and breaking down of enumerated rights or general principles, namely the rule of law and human dignity.